shnurkovoleksandr-hash/quantapilot/docs/50_nonfunctional.md

 - **Minimal privileges:** The GitHub App uses only the scopes necessary to read/write contents, create pull requests and update commit statuses【876102779380499†L10-L15】.
 - **Secret management:** Secrets (API keys, encryption keys, database credentials) are stored encrypted with `sops`/`age` and decrypted at runtime.
 Public age keys are generated as part of environment setup【832497655031489†L84-L90】.
-- **Data policies:** Personally identifiable information is not stored in logs.
-Database rows reference users via opaque identifiers.
-Row‑level security and role‑based access control protect data.
-Retention policies purge run logs and metrics after a configurable period.
+- **Data policies:** Comprehensive data governance with 5-tier classification system (public, internal, operational, pii, secret).
+Personally identifiable information is strictly prohibited in logs and events, enforced through CI validation.
+Database implements Row Level Security with deny-by-default policies for PII protection.
+Data Subject Requests (DSR) procedures ensure GDPR compliance with secure export and deletion capabilities.
+Retention policies purge data according to classification levels with automated enforcement.
 - **Compliance:** The factory follows the GitHub terms of service, OpenAI usage policies and applicable data‑protection laws.
 Operators must ensure that project data and budgets comply with organisational policies.

 ## Observability

 - **Logging:** Each step emits structured logs containing timestamps, run IDs, step names, durations, tokens and cost.
+All logs are validated to be PII-free before storage.
 Logs are stored in PostgreSQL and optionally forwarded to external log aggregators.
 - **Metrics:** Metrics include tokens consumed, cost (USD), step duration, success/failure counts and retry counts.
 Metrics drive SLO calculations.
 - **Tracing:** A correlation ID flows through all steps, allowing end‑to‑end tracing of a run.
 - **Dashboards:** n8n’s built‑in UI and/or custom dashboards expose the state of active runs, pending gates, budgets and historical runs.